-The MRC Epidemiology Unit is a partner in the Wellcome Trust–Cambridge Centre for Global Health Research, and is developing a portfolio of work aimed at contributing to the prevention and control of non-communicable diseases in low and middle income countries through intervening on the underlying determinants of physical inactivity and unhealthy diets.
+At the MRC Epidemiology Unit, we are a partner in the Wellcome Trust–Cambridge Centre for Global Health Research.
+We are developing a portfolio of work aimed at contributing to the prevention and control of non-communicable diseases in low and middle income countries through intervening on the underlying determinants of physical inactivity and unhealthy diets.

-Our approach builds on techniques, methods and expertise developed across our research programmes and at the Centre for Diet and Activity Research (CEDAR).
+Our approach builds on techniques, methods and expertise developed across our research programmes.
 We have a number of international collaborations in low and middle income countries, including in sub-Saharan Africa, Latin America, the Caribbean, the Middle East, South and South East Asia, and China.
 In collaboration with partner institutions in these regions, we have four main goals:

 Measuring behaviours.
 We will measure current levels and trends in physical activity and diet using combinations of objective and subjective methods.
 We will estimate the contribution of these behaviours to NCD illness and mortality, including their contribution relative to smoking and excess alcohol consumption.